U.S. stops short of branding Vietnam, Switzerland, Taiwan currency manipulators - Up News Info

 Article content

-The move takes some pressure off of Switzerland and Vietnam by lifting the manipulator designation at least for the next six months.
+The move takes some pressure off Switzerland and Vietnam by lifting the manipulator designation for at least six months.

-The Swiss National Bank denied that it manipulates the Swiss franc and said the report will not alter its monetary policy.

-An official with Taiwan’s central bank said the U.S. decision against applying the manipulator label showed that there was continued good communication between Taipei and Washington on the issue and that U.S. authorities understood Taiwan’s “special situation.”
+An official at Taiwan’s central bank said the U.S. decision against applying the manipulator label showed continued good communication between Taipei and Washington on the issue and that U.S. authorities understood Taiwan’s “special situation.”

-Taiwan’s tech-focused exports to the United States, including laptop computers and semiconductors, soared in 2020 due to the work-from-home boom sparked by the coronavirus pandemic.
+Taiwan’s tech-focused exports to the United States, including laptops and semiconductors, soared in 2020 due to the work-from-home boom sparked by the coronavirus pandemic.

 A Treasury official said it was possible for countries to meet the tests under the “mechanical” 2015 law and not be manipulating their currency to boost exports.